chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2022"
   text: |-
+    Nicholas, the tour was amazing!!
+We are still talking about Kostas!’ and the kids will remember forever all the Greek words he taught us.
+It was a pleasure to be with him and “Manny” (that’s how we called Manolis) Thanks again for everything and I will recommend you to anyone going to Rhodes!! **Melissa F. and Family (July 8th) Tallahassee, FL/USA**

+    Nicholas, my husband, and I had a wonderful day with Michael.
+He is so knowledgeable about the island and his love for Rhodes shines through.
+We hope to visit your beautiful island again soon, and we would hope to have more time to explore!
+Thanks so much, **Rhonda and David R. (July 7th) USA**

     Nick, You’re most welcome.
 We very much enjoyed our return to Rhodes after all these years.
 Michael did a great job—give him our regards.
 Maybe next time won’t take so long.
 Your friends, **Dick & Judy F. (July 2nd) Linden, New Jersey, USA**

     Dear Nicholas, My family and I enjoyed our day in Rhodes thanks to Manuel.
 Your island is impressive with its natural, diverse beauty and interesting history.
 Manuel was a great representative of Rhodes.
 Kind regards **Kristine M. (July 1st) USA**